School-based Holocaust Education in Scotland

-Download the application form (MS Word or pdf formats)
+Download Level 1 application form (MS Word or pdf formats)

 Ensure that you have done the following:

-Application forms should be returned to Jane Caffrey at VisionSchools@uws.ac.uk between 2nd-16th May 2018.
+Application forms should be returned to Jane Caffrey at VisionSchools@uws.ac.uk between 15th April - 13th May 2020.

 Q1: I have taught the Holocaust for 3 years in my school.
 Can I collate evidence of my teaching and my students’ learning and forward this to you?

 A :No. You require to read the criteria and forward evidence that demonstrates that you have met each of the criteria.
 Evidence should be clearly labelled C1 (criteria 1), C2 (criteria 2), C3 (criteria 3), etc.